PlasticDigits/ustr-cmm/PROPOSAL.md

 - Each pool is a separate smart contract
 - **Pool allocation**: Governance sets the distribution split among the three pools (adjustable)
 - **Minting trigger**: Anyone can call a public method to mint the accrued UST1 (calculated per-second) to the pools
-- **Distribution rate**: Each pool distributes its UST1 balance over 5 years (UST1 per second = balance / 5 years)
+- **Distribution rate**: Each pool distributes its UST1 balance over 5 years (UST1 per second = balance / 5 years).
+This rate is **updated every time an action is taken** on the rolling pool:
+  - For **staking pools**: The rate is recalculated on every deposit, withdraw, and claim action
+  - For the **buy-back & burn pool**: The rate is recalculated on every BB&B trigger, which can be called by anyone at any time; a relayer script will execute this a minimum of once every 24 hours
-- **CR drop handling**: If CR drops below 190% during a distribution period, pending distributions are canceled
+- **CR drop handling**: If CR drops below 190%, pending distributions are **cancelled per-second**.
+The CR recalculation can be called at any time by anyone and **must always be called before UST1 mints** to the pools to ensure accurate distribution based on current collateralization
 - **Staking pools**: Standard staking mechanics with per-second reward accrual, updated on deposit/withdraw/transfer
 - **Buy-and-burn pool**: Anyone can trigger burns at any time; uses the same per-second UST1 tracking with 5-year division
-- **Governance adjustability**: Distribution rates and CR tier thresholds can be adjusted by governance
+- **Governance adjustability**: Governance creates auctions and sets basket targets, oracle configurations, future automated auction parameters, CR tier thresholds, distribution rates, and any other adjustable CMM parameters

 **Auction Mechanism**: